-Background: The reliability of the region's water supply is being threatened by groundwater pumping exceeding natural recharge amounts in Eastern San Joaquin Groundwater supply, and plans to continue the use of groundwater into the future.
-The greatest depression in groundwater levels appears centered below Stockton East Water District's service area and could be up to 90 feet below sea level.
-Damage to the aquifer system due to saline water intrusion, withdrawal of groundwater from storage, and, potentially, subsidence and aquifer consolidation could be irreversible.
-The loss of the Basin as a viable water source could damage the region's economy, including a multi-million dollar agricultural industry and rapidly growing commercial and residential developments.
+Background: The reliability of the region's water supply is being threatened by the lack of sufficient surface water for diversion from local tributaries and an over reliance on groundwater pumping that exceeds natural recharge amounts in Eastern San Joaquin Groundwater Basin.
+The greatest depression in groundwater levels appears centered below the North San Joaquin Water Conservation District and Stockton East Water District's service areas and could be up to 90 feet below sea level.
+Water agencies in San Joaquin County (SJC) are working to develop projects and financing to address the groundwater overdraft and saline intrusion issues, of which the MORE Water Project is a significant effort sponsored by the Mokelumne River Water and Power Authority and the U.S. Department of Interior, Bureau of Reclamation under a Memorandum of Agreement signed in 2008.
+Damage to the aquifer system due to saline water intrusion, withdrawal of groundwater from storage, and potentially subsidence and aquifer consolidation could be irreversible.
+The loss of the Basin as a viable water source could further damage the region's economy, including a multi-billion-dollar agricultural industry and rapidly impacted commercial and residential development.

-Water agencies in San Joaquin County are developing projects to address the groundwater overdraft and saline intrusion issues, of which the Mokelumne River Regional Water Storage and Conjunctive Use Project (MORE Water) is one.
-The purpose of MORE Water is to capture unappropriated flows from the Mokelumne River and regulate supply to an integrated system of conjunctive use projects to provide additional water supply and reliability for San Joaquin County, and potentially throughout a greater inter-regional area.
+In summary, the purpose of the MORE Water Project is the development of a new surface facility to capture unappropriated flows from the Mokelumne River, and regulate supply for an integrated system of conjunctive use projects.
+Such projects will provide additional storage capacity, water supply reliability, sustainable hydropower and anticipated flood control benefits for the County and potentially throughout a greater inter-regional area.